chinguyen4646/amazing-crawler/README.md

 ## Running app using Docker
 In order to run this app in a Docker container, you need to have Docker installed.
 Here's how to get the app running with Docker:

+ - <b>If you are using a Windows machine you will need to use tools such as Git Bash, Windows Subsystem for Linux or Cygwin, to run the shell script(s).</b> (https://mspoweruser.com/different-ways-to-run-shell-script-files-on-windows/)
+ - <b>Linux/Mac OS users can run the scripts without doing the above.</b>

 1. Install Docker: For instructions, visit the official Docker installation guide.

 2. Navigate to the root directory of the project in your terminal.

-3. Run the script to build the Docker image and run the container:
+3. Run the `start-app.sh` script to build the Docker image and run the container:
 ```
 bash start-app.sh
 ```